Rho Persei

 Rho Persei, Latinized from ρ Persei, is a star in the northern constellation of Perseus.
 It has the traditional name Gorgonea Tertia /gɔːrg@'niː@ 't3rsh@/, being the third member of the quartet called the Gorgonea in reference to the Gorgons from the legend of Perseus.
-An apparent visual magnitude of +3.39 makes it visible to the naked eye, but a challenge to view from a well-lit urban environment.
+An apparent visual magnitude of around 3.5 makes it visible to the naked eye, but a challenge to view from a well-lit urban environment.
 Based upon parallax measurements, it is located at a distance of roughly 308 ly from Earth.